MicrosoftDocs/terminal/TerminalDocs/distributions.md

       preinstall Windows Terminal should continue using the Packaged distribution.
     - When installed via preinstallation kit, Terminal will receive automatic updates through the Store.
 - Unpackaged, or "ZIP" (new in 1.17 stable)
-    - This distribution method was not officially supported until 1.17.
+    - This distribution method was not officially supported until stable channel version 1.17.
     - A `.zip` file that contains Windows Terminal.
     - The unpackaged distribution does not receive automatic updates, which puts you in control of exactly when new versions are installed.